-- Understand cost structures and the key items in a cost breakdown. - How to challenge suppliers' cost breakdowns: machine cost, labour cost, material cost, overheads, and margin. - What are the most frequent "mistakes" found in suppliers quotations? - Challenge supplier operations.
+- How to challenge suppliers' cost breakdowns: machine cost, labour cost, material cost, overheads, and margin. - What are the most frequent "mistakes" found in suppliers quotations? - Challenge supplier operations.

 TCO (total cost of ownership)

 - What is TCO in real life.

 - TCO example.

 - TCO cost drivers and application to products or services.